astuder/BMP085-template-library-Energia/readme.md

 oversampling - Precision of pressure reading
 * 0-3 (low-high), 4=read temperature only, default is 0
 * 0 is fastest (max 10ms), 3 slowest (max 31ms)
-* Oversampling also increases code sizeby 80-90 bytes
+* Oversampling also increases code size by 80-90 bytes
 * Reading temperature only takes 5ms and reduces code size by 700 bytes

 eocpin - Digital pin connected to the sensor's EOC pin